BestJuly/IEICE_English_tex_template/readme.md

     }
 ],
 ```

+### Overleaf
+If you want to use overleaf, the `latexmkrc` file is required.

+Ypu can see the template via this [link](https://www.overleaf.com/read/rsqzmxqkcwjg).

 ## Acknowledgement
 On the official [website](https://www.ieice.org/jpn/kenkyuukai/shorui.html), only Japanese tex template is provided, as well as other formats (e.g., `*.docx`).